Peter-SB/PySync-Hub/Readme.md

 <strong> Automated DJ Music Library Manager Tool</strong>
 </div>

-PySync DJ Hub is a desktop app that allows you to seamlessly sync your playlists from multiple music platforms to your Rekordbox library, currently supports Spotify, Soundcloud, and soon Youtube.
+PySync DJ Hub is a desktop app that allows you to seamlessly sync your playlists from multiple music platforms to your Rekordbox library.
+This tool streamlines the laborious task of DJ library management and lets you get straight to mixing music!

 <div align="center">
     <img src="docs/images/pysync-29-04-25-home.png" alt="PySync Hub" style="width:80%; height:auto;">